UKCloud/documentation/articles/portal/ptl-gs.md

 https://portal.skyscapecloud.com/api

-For reference information about the various endpoints offered by the Portal API, see the [*Portal API User Guide*](https://portal.ukcloud.com/support/knowledge_centre/c931089a-009b-4fe3-af8e-36ba75cb1c76).
+For reference information about the various endpoints offered by the Portal API, see the [*UKCloud Portal API User Guide*](ptl-ref-portal-api.md).

-For more information about how to use the API, including examples showing how to use the API to create a VDC and edge gateway, see [*How to use the UKCloud Portal API*](https://portal.ukcloud.com/support/knowledge_centre/18ec05eb-0271-4ff0-bb10-f377a2f29af7).
+For more information about how to use the API, including examples showing how to use the API to create a VDC and edge gateway, see [*How to use the UKCloud Portal API*](ptl-how-use-api.md).

 ## Next steps